 COVID-19 vaccine trials

-VIDO has formulated its subunit vaccine with two different adjuvants.
+VIDO is advancing two subunit vaccine candidates for COVID-19 (COVAC-1 and COVAC-2).
 Subunit vaccines contain purified viral proteins that are not infectious.
+VIDO’s vaccine candidates use the same antigen, but different adjuvants.
 An adjuvant is a compound that is added to a vaccine to help the vaccine produce a better immune response.